carlosmendeskk/BatteryManagerSytem/Readme.md

 -  robot.launch - Spawns a robot node.

 **Notes**:
-- When launching the robot, ensure that the manager node is running.
+> :warning: When launching the robot, ensure that the manager node is running.
 If the manager Register service is not running, the robot node will only wait 5 seconds until it stops.

-- If manager node is dies, the robot nodes will all stop operation.
+> :warning: If manager node is dies, the robot nodes will all stop operation.

--
+> :warning: **Maximum number of robots connected to Manager**: Currently is 10!
 ```
 $ source devel/setup.bash
 $ roslaunch robots simulation.launch